hmhofman/tech-challenge-laravel/README.md

 ### Challenge 1

-Parse the users.csv file into the MongoDB collection that is
+Convert the persons.csv file into the MongoDB collection that is in Person.php.

+With the following requirements:

+1. The resulting MongoDB collection should have exactly 500 rows
+2. The full name should be split over three columns (firstname, suffix and lastname)
+3. The country names should be stored as ISO 3166 codes (ie, AF, NL, etc)